Our motto here at the Northumberland Dental Hygiene Clinic is that

 This is a dental clinic set up by a dental hygienist who has achieved an unique status by the College of Dental Hygienist of Ontario in which they have been authorized to self-initiate.
-This means that the hygienist can competently clean client’s teeth on her/his own in their own clinic without having a “standing order” signed by a dentist.
-They have the authorization to proceed to clean someone’s teeth once the medical history has been thoroughly reviewed and the client is deemed safe to have their teeth cleaned.
+This means that the hygienist can competently scale client’s teeth on her/his own in their own clinic without having a “standing order” signed by a dentist.
+They have the authorization to proceed to scale someone’s teeth once the medical history has been thoroughly reviewed and the client is deemed safe to have their teeth scaled.

 If you have any questions about this, please do not hesitate to call our office at (289) 252-0232.
 We welcome the opportunity to help explain this great new concept.

-If I see you for my cleanings, will this affect my relationship with my dentist?
+If I see you for my scalings, will this affect my relationship with my dentist?